Started with Cable TV

 This success fueled our export ambitions, as China lagged behind in this technology at the time.
 Looking back, I realize my natural tendency to embrace risk and explore new avenues.
 While many in India were risk-averse, I thrived on pushing boundaries.
 This passion for innovation became the cornerstone of my work, shaping not just our inverters but also my personal life.

-Small UPS for Desktop computers
+Small UPS for Desktop Computers

 “We pioneered the development of compact UPS systems specifically designed for computers.
 Our early models, introduced around 2003, offered extended backup times, catering to the growing demand for reliable power solutions.
 We were also the first in India to produce pure sinewave UPS, a significant technological advancement.